 KISS performed two sets at the Bayou.
 The second set was captured onto tape and the result was a rather reasonable audience recording.
 Some notable facts that entail about this show are that it features the band performing a Wicked Lester track called “She,” which would ultimately be recorded for Dressed to Kill in 1975.
 This is also the last known occasion where “Acrobat” was performed in its entirety.
 The beginning instrumental section was recorded as “Love Theme from KISS” on the first album and the rest of the piece was subtitled “You’re Much Too Young.”
 This show was released on vinyl under the title The Harder They Come.

 Setlist: Deuce/Strutter/Cold Gin/She/Firehouse/Nothin’ To Lose/100,000 Years/Black Diamond

 Now we get into some interesting territory!
 KISS was the support act for Rory Gallagher at this show.
 What exists in terms of audio content from this show is rather surprising: a pre-FM soundboard recording.
 Radio station WMMS had a series called “Nights Out at the Agora” where they would broadcast various performers that appeared at the venue.
 While Rory Gallagher’s set was broadcasted, KISS’ set wasn’t.
 This was recently released by the bootleg label Diskotron under the title April Fool, which comes with four different cover and colored vinyl variants.
-Aside from the recording, during the show, as Peter Criss’ drum riser levitated during the finale of “Black Diamond,” and Peter suffered from lack of oxygen due to the fumes of the pyrotechnics and passed out.
+Aside from the recording, during the show, as Peter Criss’ drum riser levitated during the finale of “Black Diamond,” Peter suffered from a lack of oxygen due to the fumes of the pyrotechnics and passed out.
 He was hospitalized after the show.
 What can you say, the Catman has nine lives and he almost lost one of them that night!

 April 7, 1974